Rethinking Residential — Joseph Loh on the Future of Mixed-Use Living

 ‘Spreadsheets can drive yield, but they don’t build communities.
 Our role is to imagine what a place can be; how people will live there, how it connects to its neighbourhood.
 Even something as simple as a rooftop garden can transform a development into a community.

 ‘As architects, we often treat space as the solution to everything: bigger rooms, more privacy.
-But you can live comfortably in small, well-designed spaces if they’re filled the right amount of amenity.
-It’s not just about the square metres, but it’s about quality – and people flock to quality.’
+But you can live comfortably in small, well-designed spaces.
+It’s not just about the square metres, it’s about quality – and people flock to quality.’

 Looking ahead, Joe is clear-eyed about the need for innovation.
 ‘The real frontier is construction technology.
 We’re still building as we did hundreds of years ago.
 Prefabrication, modular systems, robotics – these methods need to be embraced at scale, especially for mid-rise housing.
 That’s where we can deliver quality, speed and affordability.’